PitchConnect/referee-stats-fogis/CONTRIBUTING.md

 7. Once approved, your pull request will be merged
 8. After merging, delete your feature branch

+## Working with Issues

+1. **Task Tracking**:
+   - Issues contain task lists with checkboxes `- [ ]` for tracking progress
+   - Update these checkboxes as you complete tasks by editing the issue
+   - This provides clear visibility of progress for all contributors

+2. **Issue References**:
+   - Always reference the issue you're working on in commit messages (e.g., "#123: Implement database models")
+   - When creating branches, include the issue number (e.g., `feature/123-database-models`)

+3. **Issue Updates**:
+   - Provide regular updates on issues you're working on
+   - If you encounter blockers, document them in the issue

 ## Guidelines for AI Agents

 If you're an AI agent contributing to this project, please follow these additional guidelines: